nbiancolin/JMU317Y/9_Final-Project/word-sketch.md

 - Trumpets still doing duet fills
 - Tag Ending 3 times
   - On Tags, bones join trumpets for big brass hits
-- After final tag, everyone cuts out, held D from D7 chord, saxes unison play the final "How High the Moon"
+- After final tag, everyone cuts out, held D from D7 chord, ~~saxes unison play the final "How High the Moon"~~ ~~- Everyone comes back in for a final unison ending line, ends on big hit~~
-  - Everyone comes back in for a final unison ending line, ends on big hit
+  - Back t swing for very last "how high the moon", quick light ending tying us back to the beginning